IT-Administrators/cutpproh/README.md

 int main() {
 // Creating the teststring
 std::string demostring = "This is a demonstration string."
-// Creating an object of that class
+/* Creating an object of that class using the default constructor created by c++ */ CutPp strobj;
-CutPp strobj;
 /* Calling method GetCharOnPos()
 The method returns the char on the specified position.
 For demonstration purposes the result is shown on stdout */